October 14, 2021 Get Tickets Now! (LINK)

-The Oregon Scream Week Horror Film Festival is a bi-annual event on the Film Festival Circuit that screens international independent Horror Films, Horror Comedy, Dark Drama, experimental horror and Dark Science Fiction films in Portland.
+The official selections are complete!
+Join us Thursday October 14, 2021 for our Fall 2021 event (LINK) at the Clinton Street Theater.
+The full schedule and tickets are listed on Eventbrite (LINK).
+The Oregon Scream Week Horror Film Festival is a bi-annual event on the Film Festival Circuit that screens international independent Horror Films, Horror Comedy, Dark Drama, experimental horror and Dark Science Fiction films.
 This event was founded by author and retired filmmaker Mikel Fair who worked on location in the Film and Television industry from 1999-2015.
-Multiple short films are screened in a "back to back" format in HD 1080p at the 5th Avenue Cinema on the campus of Portland State University.
 The northwest USA has a great horror genre fan base.
 Films that make people scream, are creepy and even those that poke fun at the Horror genre are loved by the audience.
-The film screenings are a lot of fun, in addition, this is a great opportunity to network with filmmakers, screenwriters, crew, actors and industry professionals at our Awards and Filmmaker Networking Mixer event.
+The film screenings are a lot of fun, in addition, this is a great opportunity to network with filmmakers, screenwriters, crew, actors and industry professionals.

 Oregon Scream Week Horror Film Festival Submissions Are Now Open!